Joe-Koch/personal/_portfolio/microbes.md

 Accurately classifying and counting the number of colonies is the most important task, and fortunately, also the easiest to measure.
 A simple precision metric can be used for both.
 It’s important to note that the pixel-by-pixel mask that is used to train the model is generated by a person, and therefore is, itself, fairly inaccurate.
 Densely packed microbe colonies were difficult to separate into individual colonies, even for hulmans.
 Comparing the mask that the model generates to that generated by a person therefore would not be the best way to measure accuracy.
 Currently, this methodology is not classifying up to a medical standard.
 The classification success is less than 85%, making it worse than patient data such as age and gender at predicting microbe type.
 Therefore, multiple models were trained, specific to each microbe class.
 Average precision scores for these models ranged from 62 to 75, while average error count per image was quite low.
 However, many of these images had no microbe colonies at all, which likely deflated the error count.

+{% include figure image_path="/assets/images/microbes/mask1.png"%}
+{% include figure image_path="/assets/images/microbes/mask2.png"%}
-{% include gallery id="masksgallery" caption = "Examples of the masks produced"%}
+{% include figure image_path="/assets/images/microbes/mask3.png" caption = "Examples of the masks produced" %}

 ### Discussion
 Classification of microbes is a difficult task for current CNNs.
 They function on the premise that the visible region of the instance of interest contains the necessary information to classify it.
 However, for individual microbe colonies, the surrounding colonies are often just as important in identifying what they are.
 Microbes vary in structure based on stress, crowdedness, etc. These images were taken after being grown in a temperature-controlled, nutrient-rich environment for 48 hours, and therefore have more uniformity than is typical for microbes, but were still difficult to classify.
 Human beings can visually choose the most distinctively easy to classify sections of the Petri dish, and make judgments from there.
 Algorithms that take context into account, such as proximity to particular classes known to be frequently nearby, may have more success.
 Microbial classification, counting, and segmentation can be automated with machine learning techniques.
 Mask R-CNN has much potential in this area.